 I publish research in academic journals, and am also an ad-hoc reviewer for numerous academic journals.

 I'm fascinated by all things marketing, particularly with a focus on digital marketing and corporate identity.
-I'm the module leader for the second year module Digital Marketing (MKT2002) but teach across a variety of modules in the department, which is nice as not only do I get to teach more students, but I get to dabble with various parts of the marketing world as a result.
+I'm the module leader for the second year module Digital Marketing (MKT2002) and Social and Viral Marketing (MKT3012).

 If ever you want to chat about anything feel free to pop by my office or drop me an email.